Admission

 State Residency Status

-Place of residence for admission and tuition purposes will be determined at the time of admission or readmission by the Office of Admissions on the basis of the residency rules stated in the Ohio Revised Code and from the information supplied on the "Application for Admission" or the "Undergraduate Application for Readmission" form.
+Place of residence for tuition purposes will be determined at the time of admission or readmission by the Office of Admissions on the basis of the residency rules stated in the Ohio Revised Code and from the information supplied on the "Application for Admission" or the "Undergraduate Application for Readmission" form.

 If at any time you have questions about your appropriate classification, you should immediately bring it to the attention of the Office of Admissions for review.
 Students requesting Ohio residency are required to complete a State of Residency Verification form, available by request from the Office of Admissions, and provide additional supporting documentation.
 A change to resident status cannot be made retroactive if supporting documentation is received after the first day of the requested semester.